43 Hassop Walk | Bromley | SE9 4JT | info@yasapo.co.uk

 Cable Used for The Main Ring

-A ring main comprises of earth, neutral and live wires.
-These have to connect to the earth, main and live wires respectively.
+A ring main comprises earth, neutral, and live wires.
+These have to connect to the earth, main, and life wires respectively.
 A ring main uses a 2.5mm cable (cross-sectional area of the wires) for the best supply.
-The live wire carries the current from the consumer unit to all the appliances of the houses.
+The live wire carries the current from the consumer unit to all the appliances of the house.

 The earth and neutral wires assure smooth functioning and supply of electricity to and from the consumer unit.
 Nonetheless, the earthing and neutral wires need to be secured to avoid shocks and leakage of electricity.